“Scar tissue needs to be rehabbed too,” says Lauren Collins a pelvic physical therapist at Body Connect Health and Wellness.

 The last thing you want to do is ignore your scars for more reason than you’re ignoring an entire part of your body.
 “I can’t tell you how many people tell me, ‘Oh, I just don’t touch it.’
 And you’re like, ‘No, no, no, you have to touch it,’” says Alonso.

-**Medical disclaimer: This post is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
-This information should not be used as a substitute for professional diagnosis, treatment, or advice.
+**Medical disclaimer: This post is provided as information and resource only.
+It s not to be used or relied on for any diagnostic or treatment purposes.
+This information is not a substitute for professional diagnosis, treatment, or advice.
 Always seek the guidance of your physician or other qualified health care provider with any questions you may have regarding your postpartum care and conditions.